4 Exploratory Data Analysis

 # Base scatter plot

-scatter_plot <- ggplot(data = churnCredit) +
+scatter_plot <- ggplot(data = churn) +

-geom_point(aes(x = transaction.amount.12, y = transaction.count.12,
+geom_point(aes(x = transaction_amount_12, y = transaction_count_12,

 color = churn), size = 0.1, alpha = 0.7) +

-labs(x = "Transaction Amount", y = "Total Transaction Count (12 months)") +
+labs(x = "Transaction Amount", y = "Total Transaction Count") +

 theme(legend.position = "bottom")